 Most of the time, xanthelasma is completely harmless, but you may still want to have it removed.
 There are a number of treatment options available:

 - Cryotherapy: This involves freezing the xanthelasma with liquid nitrogen or another chemical.

-- Laser surgery: One type of laser technique, known as fractional CO2, has been shown to be especially effective
+- Laser surgery: One type of laser technique, known as fractional CO2, to be especially effective

 - Traditional surgery: The surgeon will use a knife to remove the xanthelasma.